 - Applicants must obtain a Criminal Record Check and a Child Abuse Clearance.

-Once a potential student meets the entrance requirements, the CLT/MLT Program Director will schedule an interview.
-During the interview process the student will be advised that participation in CLT/MLT Program requires:
+Once a potential student meets the entrance requirements, the MLT Program Director will schedule an interview.
+During the interview process the student will be advised that participation in MLT Program requires: